Breuil-Cervinia: Cycling

-Breuil-Cervinia has hosted a stage of the most famous cycling race in Italy Giro d'Italia five times, in 1960, 1997, 2012, 2015 and 2018.
+Breuil-Cervinia has hosted a stage of the most famous cycling race in Italy Tour of Italy five times, in 1960, 1997, 2012, 2015 and 2018.

-The streets of Breuil-Cervinia have also hosted several editions of the Giro Ciclistico della Valle d'Aosta, an event dedicated to the under-23s road cyclists and which has launched many internationally renowned cyclists such as Ivan Gotti and Fabio Aru.
+The streets of Breuil-Cervinia have also hosted several editions of the Aosta Valley - Mont Blanc Tour, an event dedicated to the under-23s road cyclists and which has launched many internationally renowned cyclists such as Ivan Gotti and Fabio Aru.

 In summer, downhill biking can be practised on equipped trails.
 The Maxiavalanche competition, which is organised around August and consists of a descent from the 3500 m of the Plateau Rosa glacier to Breuil-Cervinia, is well known.
 In 2011, two more tracks were added, bringing the number of downhill and freeride tracks to four.
 As of 2014, the number of trails is nine, including those that run towards the village of Valtournenche.
 The resort is relying heavily on this activity to boost summer tourism.